Meet the Lawyers of Kuzyk Personal Injury & Car Accidents Lawyers (VIDEO)

 Ralphie Tonight (Interview)

 Ralphie: So obviously the story that we’ve been following since Sunday night here on Ralphie Tonight is Taylor Swift, Kanye West, the whole debacle over whether she gave him permission to say some of the things he said in one of his songs, Famous.
 Taylor’s saying that Kanye never called for approval.
 Kanye’s saying, he did and then Kim Kardashian, Sunday night releasing on her Snapchat, video footage of Kanye speaking with Taylor who was on speakerphone seemingly giving her approval for at least some of the lines in that song, Famous.
 But now, with the way state laws are in California, Taylor Swift might have legal recourse.
 We figured instead of speculating about it, we would speak with an attorney out in California here on RalphieTonight to find out more.
-Attorney Reid Breitman of Kuzyk Law in California joins us now here on RalphieTonight.
+Attorney Reid Breitman of Kuzyk Personal Injury & Car Accidents Lawyers in California joins us now here on RalphieTonight.
 Kim posting this video footage that was taken of Kanye speaking with Taylor.
 Let’s start first with what the California state laws says about the recording of a conversation.
 Can only one party be allowed to record if the other party doesn’t know about it or do all parties involved have to know about the recording of a phone conversation?

 Reid Breitman: The California Wiretap law requires all parties to a conversation to consent to a recording.
 California’s Invasion of Privacy Act says that it’s actually a crime to record or eavesdrop on any confidential communication, such as a telephone call, without the consent of all the parties of the conversation, and if Taylor had to be talking on a cell phone, any communication on a cell phone, whether it’s confidential or not, is protected under that statue.